chrisquince/DESMAN/complete_example_snakemake/README.md

 cp ~/repos/DESMAN/complete_example_snakemake/config.json .
 ```

-Make sure you edit the 'config.json' file to suit your system:
+Make sure you edit the 'config.json' file to suit your system, it is currently configured based
+on the install above:

 ```
     less config.json
 ```

+Snakemake works by generating

 To show what rules will be executed in order to create a certain file, run: